-There’s no way to sugar coat it — losing weight isn’t easy.
-However, the benefits of weight loss often outweigh any challenges you might face during your weight loss journey.
+There’s no way to sugar coat it; losing weight isn’t easy.
+However, the benefits of losing 10 pounds often outweigh all other weight loss challenges.
 Losing just 10 pounds can greatly increase your quality of life and set you on track toward a healthier lifestyle.

-If you’re feeling sluggish or out of shape, losing even just a few pounds can help boost your confidence and motivate you to keep up the hard work.
-If you’re looking for additional motivation, here’s five other things that happen to you body if you drop ten pounds:
+What happens when you lose 10 pounds?
+You might think you’ll only look thinner.
+However, if you feel sluggish or out of shape, losing even just a few pounds can help boost your confidence and motivate you to keep up the hard work.
+If you’re looking for additional motivation, here are five things that happen to your body if you lost 10 pounds.

-The heart is easily one of the hardest working muscles in your body, and any added weight puts unnecessary stress on it.
-Don’t make the heart’s integral job harder.
-When you start dieting and properly exercising, you decrease the likelihood that your coronary arteries will become hardened and narrowed and decrease blood flow to your heart.
+It may not feel like it, but your heart works hard daily.
+Any added weight puts extra stress on it.
+Therefore, don’t make the heart’s integral job any harder.
+When you start dieting and properly exercising, you help your coronary arteries.
+Furthermore, you decrease the likelihood that they will become hardened and narrowed.
+Narrowed arteries decrease blood flow to your heart.
 Maintaining a healthy lifestyle will ensure that your heart gets adequate blood flow and can continue its job without extra burden.

-Joint pain and inflammation dramatically decreases your quality of life.
+Joint pain and inflammation dramatically decrease your quality of life.
 Walking up and down stairs can become a chore.
-Prescription painkillers can only eliminate so much pain, and often, you can’t function day-to-day from the mind-altering properties of painkillers.
-There is an easier solution than taking pills everyday.
+Prescription painkillers can only eliminate so much pain.
+Also, you can’t function day-to-day from the mind-altering properties of painkillers often.

-Losing 10 pounds will lighten the load on your joints.
-Building up muscle could mitigate the damage on your knees and allow your body to develop a “suit of armor” to protect you from injuries related to joint deterioration.
+Instead of ingesting painkillers, losing 10 pounds will lighten the load on your joints.
+Building up muscle can mitigate the damage on your knees and allow your body to develop a “suit of armor” to protect you from injuries related to joint deterioration.

 The correlation between weight gain and sleep apnea is well established.
 When an individual is overweight, they develop excess tissue in the back of their throats that can fall over the airway and decrease airflow.

-Insufficient sleep will lead to weight gain, which exacerbates the sleep apnea, creating a vicious cycle of weight gain and feeling tired everyday.
+Insufficient sleep will lead to weight gain, which exacerbates sleep apnea, creating a vicious cycle of weight gain, and feeling tired every day.
 This makes it harder to make health-conscious decisions.

 Losing just a mere 10 pounds can improve your quality of sleep immensely, allowing your airways to open up and increase oxygen to the brain.

-Shedding just 10 pounds can decrease the amount of excess fat cells and limit the amount of chemical messengers in your bloodstream, decreasing your risk of many different types of cancer.
+One benefit of losing 10 pounds can decrease the amount of excess fat cells and limit the number of chemical messengers in your bloodstream, decreasing your risk of many different types of cancer.

-Being overweight can directly lower your libido, inhibiting sexual desires in both male and females.
+Being overweight can directly lower your libido, inhibiting sexual desires in both males and females.
 There are many physical and psychological side effects of being overweight that influence your libido.

 For men, being overweight increases your risk of sexual impotence.
 Excess weight can bring along a myriad of problems like hypertension, high cholesterol, and diabetes, all of which cause limited blood flow to all parts of the body, including the penis.
 Even losing a small amount of weight has been shown to improve this condition.